microsoft/SmartHotel360-Backend/docs/01-setup.md

 1. Open a browser window and paste the URL into a browser and the public site should appear.

     ![Public web](../media/public-web.png)

+1. The final step is to enable your cluster with **Azure Dev Spaces**, which enables rich debugging capabilities within Visual Studio and Visual Studio Code.
+Run this script to setup Azure Dev Spaces into the cluster.

+    ```bash
+    az aks use-dev-spaces -n ${AKS_NAME} -g ${AKS_RG} --space default --update --yes
+    ```

 ## Save the Queries